Neck-through-body construction: Pros and cons

-Repairs to the neck are usually expensive and tedious.
-In many cases, it is usually easier to remove the old neck completely, either by taking the wings off and putting an entirely new core in, or by converting the guitar to a bolt-on or set neck by creating a heel and affixing the new neck to the core already in place, rather than to try to repair the neck itself.
-However, thanks to excellent stability and reaction to string tension and pressure, neck-through guitars are often much more sturdy than many other guitars on the market.
+Repairs to this type of neck can be more difficult if not impossible.
+Repairs to such instruments can be more costly because of this.
+In some cases, it may be easier to remove the old neck completely by removing the wings and replacing the core with an entirely new component.
+Alternatively, such a guitar can be converted to a bolt-on or set-neck by creating a heel and affixing the new neck to the core already in place, rather than to try to repair the neck itself.
+However, due to the stability of this kind of construction, neck-through guitars tend to be more sturdy.

 Use

-This structure is used by many companies, including Parker Guitars, BC Rich, Yamaha, Cort Guitars, Ibanez (primarily on basses), Jackson, Alembic, Schecter, Carvin, ESP Guitars, and Rickenbacker.
+This structure is used by many companies, including Parker Guitars, BC Rich, Yamaha, Cort Guitars, Ibanez (primarily on basses), Jackson, Alembic, Schecter, Carvin, ESP Guitars, Strandberg, Dean, Halo, Rickenbacker and many others.

 Many configurations of the Gibson Firebird and Thunderbird are also built neck-through.

-The construction method is also popular with independent guitar builders, who can typically devote more time to such a labor-intensive neck joint than a mass-producing company could.
+The construction method is also popular with independent guitar builders, who can typically devote more time to such a labour-intensive neck joint than a mass-producing company could.